Fernando Rodney: Tampa Bay Rays

-Rodney signed a $1.75 million deal with the Tampa Bay Rays for the 2012 season.
-While Kyle Farnsworth was on the 60-day disabled list, Rodney performed in the closer role and maintained that role after Farnsworth returned from his injury.
-He was selected on July 6 to participate in his first ever All-Star Game.
+Rodney signed a $1.75 million contract with the Tampa Bay Rays for the 2012 season.
+While Kyle Farnsworth was on the 60-day disabled list, Rodney assumed in the closer role, which he held after Farnsworth returned from his injury.
+Rodney was selected on July 6 to participate in his first All-Star Game.
 At that point in the season, he had converted 24 of 25 save opportunities.
-At the end of the 2012 season, Rodney had 48 saves, second-most behind Jim Johnson of the Baltimore Orioles.
+At the end of the season, Rodney had 48 saves, second-most behind Jim Johnson of the Baltimore Orioles.
 His 0.60 earned run average for the season was the lowest by a qualifying relief pitcher in major league history (later surpassed by Zack Britton in 2016).
-On October 19, 2012, Rodney was named the AL Comeback Player of the Year and the Delivery Man of the Year.
+On October 19, Rodney was named the AL Comeback Player of the Year and the Delivery Man of the Year.
 During his time with the Rays, Rodney mimed shooting an arrow to high center field after converting a save as his celebration move.